 POLICY 2.
-Housing Mix (Relates to Objective 3)
+Housing mix.
+(Relates to Objective 3.)

-Caythorpe and Frieston villages support the following housing mixes where appropriate

-- (A) Proposals for housing development that meet the requirements of Policy 1 should include at least 75% of 2 and 3 bedroom dwellings, and the density of schemes should be sympathetic to the character of the surrounding area. - (B) Proposals for affordable housing to rent or affordable home ownership will be supported provided that: - i.
+(A) Proposals for housing development that meet the requirements of Policy 1 should include at least 75% of 2- and 3-bedroom dwellings, and the resulting schemes and their layouts should respond positively to the character of the immediate locality.

+- (B) Proposals for affordable housing will be supported provided that: - i.
 The design and density is appropriate to the immediate area - ii.
-The property will remain available for those needing affordable homes in the future. - (C) Unless there is a need for a specific provision to meet disability or affordability needs, or to protect the residential amenity of nearby properties, the inclusion of bungalows in new housing schemes will not be supported.
+The property will remain available for those needing affordable homes in the future.

+(C) Unless there is a need for a specific provision to meet disability or affordability needs, or to protect the residential amenity of nearby properties, the inclusion of bungalows in new housing schemes will not be supported.